Clypeiform/SC3020-Project-2/README.md

 # SC3030 Project 2
+ setup:
+ 1. Ensure that database has been setup in postgresql
+ 2. Installations:
+        ```
+        cd SC3020 Project 2
+        pip install -r requirements.txt
+        python project.py
+        ```
  todo:
- 1. Remove config file, hardcode database connection....
- 2. Change architecture such that database connection is only done in project.py
+ 1. Test connection with the provided database